Saltworker/DJITelloPy_gamingController/README.md

 NO HAT ALIGNMENTS ARE USED IN THE PROGRAM.

-FYI: The pygame window contains all sorts of information given by the tello through get_own_udp_object()
+FYI: The pygame window will show data given by the tello through the DJITelloPy command get_own_udp_object()

 TELLO SDK 3.0 guides: